raychan6/predicting-starcraft-rank/README.md

 ## Question: Can I predict the rank of a StarCraft player based on their performance?

-### The data was obtained from [Kaggle](https://www.kaggle.com/datasets/danofer/skillcraft/data).
+### The data (supervised) was obtained from [Kaggle](https://www.kaggle.com/datasets/danofer/skillcraft/data).
 The notebook file walks through my thought process, work, and findings.
 Here is a summary:

 - Performed EDA on dataset, which turned out to include much more low rank players
 - Built a logistic regression model with 86% training accuracy and 84% testing accuracy and a random forest model with 96% training accuracy and 82% testing accuracy